Difference Between Au Pair and Nanny

 Main Differences Between Au Pair and Nanny

-1. Au pairs are often between the ages of 18 and 30, whereas nannies have no age limitations.
+1. Au pairs are between the ages of 18 and 30, whereas nannies have no age limitations.

 3. There is a particular au-pair visa in various countries.
-Some nations do not require a visa, however, Nannies who want to work abroad usually need a work permit or a visa.
+Some nations do not require a visa, however, Nannies who want to work abroad need a work permit or a visa.
 The majority of nannies work in their nation.

 Difference Between Au Pair and Nanny